What is the Gay Neighborhood in Fire Island?

 Cherry Grove

 Cherry Grove is the older of the two communities, with LGBTQ+ residents arriving as early as the 1930s when Manhattan's theater crowd began escaping to the island during Prohibition.
-It was designated a National Historic District in 2024 for its significance as America's first gay and lesbian town.
+In 2013, the Cherry Grove Community House and Theatre was added to the National Register of Historic Places for its role in what historians call America's first gay and lesbian town.
 The Grove is diverse, welcoming gay men, lesbians, trans and non-binary visitors, and families.
 Key spots include The Ice Palace (bar and performance venue), Cherry's On The Bay (waterfront restaurant and drag brunch spot), Cherry Grove Beach, and the Arts Project of Cherry Grove community theater.

 Fire Island Pines